Medicare Supplement Plan G

-As you probably know, Medicare Part A and B don’t pay all your healthcare costs – you’re still responsible for co-pays, deductibles, and coinsurance.
-However, if you have Medigap Plan G, virtually all of those costs will be paid for.
+As you probably know, Part A and B don’t pay all your healthcare costs – you’re still responsible for co-pays, deductibles, and coinsurance.
+However, if you have Plan G, virtually all of those costs have coverage.

 Medicare Supplement Plan G (Premiums, Deductibles & Coverage for 2019)

 Part G offers many benefits beyond what you get with Medicare insurance alone.
 If you’re okay with paying a small annual deductible, the rest of your gaps in coverage go to your supplement carrier.

 Plan G is very similar to Plan F, with the only difference being that it doesn’t cover the Part B deductible.
 The annual outpatient deductible is $185 in 2019.

 Medical Services Covered with Medicare Supplement Plan G